VinceMan54321/durham-traveltime-matrix/README.md

 ### Code

 **D2DCalc.py** - This file does all of the calculations using the "Door_to_Door_updates" function.
 Further, below this function is all of the code used to evaluate the effectiveness of the two models.
 For evaluation: descriptive statistics, visualization, and Cohen differences are calculated.
+**distance_time.py** - This file contains the code for calculating the distance (and time) between any 2 locations using the Google Maps API.
+Moreover, it also fills the dictionary that contains distance values for all location pairs.

 ### Datasets